Abandoned & Little-Known Airfields:

 I'm not sure what will happen to this, one of the last intact WWII landing mats in the USA when he decides to sell his land.”

-The site of the airfield is located southeast of the intersection of Reed Orchard Road & Leininger Road,
+The site of the Vina airfield is located southeast of the intersection of Reed Orchard Road & Leininger Road,

 three miles east of the town of Vina.